JacobPersi/RimWorldTV/README.md

 ---

 # RimWorldTV Front End
-RimWorldTV is third-party stream integration mod for RimWorld developed by Ludeon Studios.
+RimWorldTV is third-party stream integration mod for RimWorld.
 RimWorldTV allows viewers to interact with broadcasters in real-time, adding fun and immersion to the viewing experience.
 **Note**: This is only a client, this mod does not directly integrate with any particular streaming platform.

 # Features